 When selecting price sources, the Investment Manager generally prioritizes fair value price sources that are most observable for each investment.
 Below is a listing of the valuation techniques used by the Investment Manager to determine the fair value of the Company's investments as of the measurement date.

-Over-the-counter market prices
+Over the counter ("OTC") market prices

-Certain investments that trade on over-the-counter markets may also utilize published transaction prices when they are both readily available and representative of fair value.
+Certain investments that trade on OTC markets may also utilize published transaction prices when it is both readily available and representative of fair value.

 Market Participant and Pricing Service quotations